FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_User_Guide/01-get-started-stwc/_index.md

 ## Get to know ST Web Client

-On your first sign-in session you will see the simple user interface of the <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span>.
+On your first sign-in session you will see the simple user interface of the .
 It present two major pages, accessible via the corresponding tab buttons: *Your Files* and *Mailbox*.

 -   Your files - provides the controls necessary to create, view and share folders, including the ones shared with you.
 -   Mailbox - provides a basic security-oriented email web client.

-Simply put, <span class="mc-variable SecureTransport_Variables.st_web_client variable">ST Web Client</span> is about sharing folders and exchanging emails with other users.
+Simply put, is about sharing folders and exchanging emails with other users.
 To facilitate these processes, your organization can prepare an Address Book with all your collaboration contacts.
 It comes useful for quick selection of contacts for exchanging emails and sharing folders.

 ### *Your files* page